214 1st Ave NE

 Here are some guidelines to help you determine if your child should stay home:

-• Skin rash-- Students should be excluded until rash has been diagnosed as non-contagious or 24 hours after treatment has begun.
+- Skin rash-- Students are excluded until rash has been diagnosed as non-contagious or 24 hours after treatment has begun.

-• Strep throat-- Students can return to school after 12 hours of antibiotic treatment.
+- Strep throat-- Students can return to school after 12 hours of antibiotic treatment, return on antibiotics and fever free for 24 hours.
 Please inform the health assistant if your child has strep.

 Students who become ill during the day should report to the health office.
 If needed, they will be sent home after contact is made with parents or guardians by the health ESP.